Loretta Goggi: The seventies

-Positively impressed by the work experience with her on the radio and with La freccia d'oro, Pippo Baudo chooses Goggi to support him in the 1972-73 edition of the Canzonissima variety show: on this occasion Loretta fully reveals her talent as an entertainer, especially thanks to her ability to imitate women of show business like Mina, Sophia Loren, Nada, Gina Lollobrigida, Liza Minnelli and many others and for her it is the definitive consecration as a showgirl.
+Positively impressed by the work experience with her on the radio and with La freccia d'oro, Pippo Baudo chose Goggi to support him in the 1972–73 edition of the Canzonissima variety show: on this occasion Loretta her talent revealed an entertainer, especially thanks to her ability to imitate women of show business like Mina, Sophia Loren, Nada, Gina Lollobrigida, Liza Minnelli and many others and for her it is the definitive consecration as a showgirl.
 Goggi also records the opening theme of the transmission, Vieni via con me (Taratapunzi-e) (written by Marcello Marchesi, Dino Verde, Enrico Simonetti and Pippo Baudo), winning her first gold record and always inside the program, launches other singles like Mani mani and Yeah!.
 All the songs are included on her first album Vieni via con me.

 In the early months of 1973 she was hired in England for a TV show in which she joined Sammy Davis Jr.

-In the autumn of the same year she returned to Italy and, together with the imitator Alighiero Noschese, is in the Saturday night variety Formula due, in which the couple performs a series of imitations and parodies and in which Loretta sings the theme song initial Molla tutto and promotes her second album, entitled Formula 2; this variety was the most popular Italian television program of 1973, with an average of 26 million viewers and it was also one of the first color TV shows experimentally recorded by Rai.
+In the autumn of the same year she returned to Italy and, together with the imitator Alighiero Noschese, was in the Saturday night variety Formula due, in which the couple performed a series of imitations and parodies and in which Loretta sang the theme song initial Molla tutto and promoted her second album, entitled Formula 2; this variety was the most popular Italian television program of 1973, with an average of 26 million viewers and it was also one of the first color TV shows experimentally recorded by Rai.

-In 1974 Loretta realizes her first live solo show at Bussola, Sergio Bernardini's Versilia club and in the same year publishes four singles produced by her manager Enrico Polito and Totò Savio, the latter then becoming Loretta's musical author until 1985.
+In 1974 Loretta realized her first live solo show at Bussola, Sergio Bernardini's Versilia club and in the same year published four singles produced by her manager Enrico Polito and Totò Savio, the latter then becoming Loretta's musical author until 1985.

-In 1976 Goggi is still on Rai with Dal primo momento che ho ti visto, a curious mix of musical drama and television variety broadcast by Rete 1 (today's Rai 1), of which she is the protagonist together with Massimo Ranieri; in the program Loretta interprets the songs Notte matta, Dirtelo, non dirtelo and Ma chi sei? (the latter Italian cover of the disco-music song Lady Bump by Penny McLean), which all enter hit-parade, enjoying great success.
+In 1976 Goggi is still on Rai with Dal primo momento che ho ti visto, a curious mix of musical drama and television variety broadcast by Rete 1 (today's Rai 1), of which she is the protagonist together with Massimo Ranieri; in the program Loretta interprets the songs Notte matta, Dirtelo, non-dirtelo and Ma chi sei? (the latter Italian cover of the disco-music song Lady Bump by Penny McLean), which all enter hit-parade, enjoying great success.

-Immediately after the end of the program, Goggi begins a long summer tour.
+Immediately after the end of the program, Goggi began a long summer tour.